-- ii.
-Examples include: - 1.
-Supplies. - 2.
+ii.
+Examples include:

+- 1. Supplies. - 2.
 Expenses for data collection, field work, or archival research. - 3.
 Software necessary to the project that is not already available on campus. - 4.
 Participant incentives if it is justified and essential to the project. - 5.
 Equipment necessary to the project that is not already available on campus.
 The PI will have priority use of any equipment purchased during the funding period; however, all faculty will have access to equipment purchased by an FSGRA. - 6.
-Travel to present findings at domestic meeting. - 7.
-Printing of poster for presentation. - c.
-Unallowable Costs: - i.
+Printing of poster for presentation.

+c.
+Unallowable Costs:

+- i.
 Payment of salaries.
 The Office of Research and Innovation supports 2 research staff to assist faculty in their studies. - ii.
 Childcare. - iii.
 Office supplies. - iv.
 Printing. - v.
 Office equipment, including laptops or computers. - vi.
-Stipends, donations, scholarships and/or tuition costs. - 5) Research Compliance - a.
+Stipends, donations, scholarships and/or tuition costs. - vii.
+Travel to present findings at domestic meeting. - 1.
+Faculty travel is supported through their Faculty Development Funds. - 2.
+ORI has funding mechanisms to support learner travel (Learner Travel Award).

+5) Research Compliance

+- a.
 Projects are required to follow the appropriate research compliance rules.
 If human or animal subjects will be used for the proposed project, award funds will not be released until the project has appropriate research compliance approval.
 Approval is not needed in advance of application.
 However, please indicate the status of your application (approved, under review, or not yet submitted). - b.
 Within 30 days of submission of the proposal, documentation demonstrating the applicant is seeking appropriate regulatory compliance (e.g., IRB, IACUC, Safety) must be submitted to the ORI.